pomber/docusaurus-mdx-2/readme.md

 # Docusaurus Theme MDX v2

-This is a Docusaurus theme to add support for MDX v2 [until it is officialy supported](https://github.com/facebook/docusaurus/issues/4029).
+This is a Docusaurus theme to add support for MDX v2 [until it is officially supported](https://github.com/facebook/docusaurus/issues/4029).

 ## Installation